SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 	1.  **raccoon eyes, blood in ear, orbital regions or some csf leak** ... blood from ear
 2. epidural hematoma - blood pushes into the brain , pushing it more inside, giving lenticular shape ; baically adjacent gyri flattened + brain displaced = herniation and death
 	1. ![[cresentic and lenticular shape of hemorrhage in brain.png]]
-	2. in younger, lucid interval where they're fine and then crumple down like it's high flow arterial
+	2. in younger, lucid interval where they're fine and then crumple down like it's high flow arterial ; thrill seaking
 	3. emporal skull fractures = meningeal artery rupture ....
 3. subdural hematoma - under dura - crescent moon shape, spread on top of brain
 	1. older ppl due to brain atrophy with bridging veins and stuff - hitting skull or falls... unilateral more frequently
+	2. <mark style="background: #FFF3A3A6;">bridging veins</mark>
-	2. 5% rebleed with chronic subdural hematomas - altered mental + focal neuro deficits
+	3. 5% rebleed with chronic subdural hematomas - altered mental + focal neuro deficits
 4. childhood non-accidental trauma
 	1. bilat subdurals in kids. - blood in between hemispheres
 	2. globe hemorrhage. = in optic nerve + eye